 To measure the ESG performance of the companies, we collated ESG incidents recorded in the RepRisk database.
 RepRisk screens media, stakeholders and third-party sources for news and information related to companies’ ESG practices providing daily counts of negative ESG news at the company level.
 The ESG data is also classified in distinct ESG issue categories.
 Essentially, we used the RepRisk negative news count as a proxy for negative ESG practices and then investigated how this relates to the investment decisions of employees.

 Negative ESG news turns employee investors off

 Our first finding was that employees are significantly less likely to invest in their company, or invest considerably less, following negative ESG incidents.
-Our analysis of the data, when controlling other factors such as cyclic economic and company characteristics, indicates that the likelihood of an average employee investing in their company stock drops by eighteen percentage points (46% relative to the full sample mean) when the number of negative ESG incidents at the company doubles over the year.
+Our analysis of the data, when controlling for other factors such as cyclic economic and company characteristics, indicates that the likelihood of an average employee investing in their company stock drops by eighteen percentage points (46% relative to the full sample mean) when the number of negative ESG incidents at the company doubles over the year.

 Employees are significantly less likely to invest in their company, or invest considerably less, following negative ESG incidents.

 In cash terms that is an average individual reduction in investment of €377 over the year.
 This is economically significant and large relative to the typical annual employee investment in their company’s stock of around €500.

 But we also wanted to go a little deeper and see if we could better understand the motivation behind these investment decisions.
 Fortunately, the granular nature of the RepRisk ESG classifications enabled us to understand the factors more precisely behind investment behavior and to relate it to the three classes of ESG performance: Environment, Social and Governance.
 The results surprised us.